DarylMc/Homebridge-cbus-installer/SETUP.md

 Restart Homebridge?
 [Y/n]:
 ```

-32. Pressing return or anything but Y/y will restart Homebridge to pick up the new settings.
+Pressing return or anything but Y/y will restart Homebridge to pick up the new settings.

+## 11. Add accessory to Home

-33. At this point you can turn to your iDevice, launch Home and select "Add Accessory".
+At this point you can turn to your iDevice, launch Home and select "Add Accessory".

-34. Scan the QR code from homebridge.local webpage in your browser.
+Scan the QR code from http://homebridge.local webpage in your browser.
 You should be able to follow your nose from there.

-35. You're free to repeat step 39 at any time.
-You won't be prompted for any of the GAs you added before, so if you want to change the "type" of an existing GA you'll need to do this by hand (`sudo nano /var/lib/homebridge/config.json`).
-Any GAs that you've recently added to the network or you may have subsequently decided to include can now be added to config.json just by responding to the prompts.

 <br>

-\- Greig.